 When spasticity is involved, management techniques include physical therapy, Botox, and medication.

-We hope this guide has provided hope for managing your pain.
+We hope this guide has provided hope for managing your pain after a stroke.